Walidcorloene/DeepAnalyzerImages/README.md

 -- Scraper/requirements.txt : this files will list the dependencies of the scraper

 -- Scraper/storelink.txt : this files contains the link of each profile visited

+-- Scraper/imagename.txt : this files contains the link of each picture profile scraped

 -----